senlin/lean-wp/readme.txt

 == Description ==

-WordPress is getting bloated.
+The WordPress software is getting bloated.
 And that is especially true if you're using WP to build a company website.

 Customizer, Distraction Free Writing, Emojis, Embeds, the list keeps getting larger with more nonsense and more bloat.
 There have been rumors about forking WordPress to have a more business oriented version, but such things are merely talk and will never really get off the ground.